valorem-labs-inc/react-hooks/README.md

 The package offers several hooks for various aspects of options trading:

 - useRFQ: Request for quote from market makers.
+- useSoftQuote: Get a soft quote from a market maker.
 - useSeaportFulfillOrder: Fulfill an order via Seaport.
   Each hook is designed to be intuitive and easy to integrate, abstracting away the complexities of the blockchain interactions.